grdw/lorikeet/_posts/2018-01-20-johnny-almond-music-machine-patent-pending.md

 <p>
   All in all 'Patent Pending' is a decent record.
   I like the tracks 'Ensingle' and 'Pequeno Nova' individually.
-Which is also exactly the right word to adescribe the biggest downside of this album: as a whole this record jumps from one track to the next, with almost no consistency whatsoever.
+Which is also exactly the right word to describe the biggest downside of this album: as a whole this record jumps from one track to the next, with almost no consistency whatsoever.
 This is also the reason I felt that I had to review this album song by song.
 This doesn't mean that there aren't tracks which sound similar, just that there's no coherence between one track to the next.
-  There are songs that sound similar, but they are really far off from each other in the tracklisting.
+  There are songs that sound similar, like 'Solar Level' and 'Tales Of Junior' but they are really far off from each other in the tracklisting.
 I like that he tried to experiment and play with different musical styles and instrumentation but because he's doing it so much and in so many directions, it sounds